Home » Articles posted by Francesco Erspamer

 - Page References EU, EEA or CH citizens: leave it blank.

-All around Italy dial 113 for the police (also ambulance and fire).
+Anywhere in Italy, you can dial 113 for the police (also ambulance and fire).

 If you need a doctor, a dentist, a psychologist, or a chiropractor, the following medical centers will be able to assist you in English (please check their sites for office hours and locations):